Dave’s Gone By Interview (9/20/2025): RAVEN SNOOK

 click above to watch the interview

-On the 19th annual special TotalTheater Broadway special, “Hi!
-Drama!” theater critic Eva Heinemann weighs in on the 2024 Best Lead Actor in a Musical Tony Award nominations.
+On the 20th annual special TotalTheater Broadway special, theater critic David Finkle weighs in on the 2025 Tony Award nominations, in particular, Best Actor in a Musical.

 Please Note: Segments extracted from “Dave’s Gone By” may have music and other elements removed for timing and media re-posting considerations.
 For the full interview with all elements, please visit the audio of the complete original broadcast.